Heating and cooling tips

 Adjust your thermostat when you are asleep or away from home.
-You can save as much as 10 percent a year on heating and cooling by simply turning your thermostat back 7 to 10 degrees Fahrenheit from its normal setting for 8 hours a day.
+You can save as much as 10 percent a year on heating and cooling by simply turning your thermostat down in the winter and up in the summer 7 to 10 degrees Fahrenheit from its normal setting for 8 hours a day.
 Recommended thermostat settings when you are home are 68 F in winter and 78 F in summer.

 Leave thermostat’s fan switch on “auto” so the fan only runs when the furnace runs.
 Setting the fan to “on” causes it to run all the time, whether or not heating or cooling is needed.

 Turn thermostat down to 55 F when using a fireplace.
 Older, wood-burning fireplaces tend to be inefficient and can be costly, drawing more heated air out of your home through the chimney than a fire can produce.
 So, turn the thermostat down when you cozy up in front of the fire.
 After the smoldering embers are out, close the flue damper to keep warm air in the house.

 Seal cracks and gaps around windows, doors and siding with caulk and weather stripping.
 This prevents loss of heated or cooled air and improves the comfort of your home.

 Use fans in summer, even if you have air conditioning.
 Circulating cool air makes it feel cooler.
 Using an air conditioner and fan together means you can set the thermostat at a higher-than-normal setting to save energy.
 Keep in mind that it does little good to run fans when you are not around.
 Similar to an outdoor breeze on a hot summer day, air moving across your body is what makes you feel cooler.